Forsyth Audubon Bird Walks

 - Muddy Creek Greenway – led by Nathan & Sarah Gatto, owners of Wright's Backyard Birding Center.
 Meet at 9 a.m. at the parking lot for the new park off Meadowlark Drive, next to Meadowlark Middle School.

 - Old Salem – led by Rob Rogers, instructor of Beginning Bird Watching at Forsyth Technical Community College.
 Meet at 9 a.m.
-WHERE
+Meet at the Visitor's Center parking lot at Old Salem.

-- Miller Park – led by Chuck Thompson, POSITION?, past member of the Forsyth Audubon board?
-Meet at 9 a.m.
-WHERE?
+- Miller Park – led by Chuck Thompson, a board member of Forsyth Audubon.
+Meet at 9 a.m. in the Queen Street parking lot near the bocce courts.